lpke/config/README.md

-# Tweaks and Quality of Life hacks
+# Config, Tweaks and QoL hacks
 Sometimes out-of-the-box just doesn't cut it.
 This is my place to store tweaks in the form of files, notes, code, and anything else I need in case I need to start from scratch again.

 ## Custom Firefox Style Guide